Aperture Card Scanning and Conversion to Electronic Format

 - Client Name

 On completion of the scanning and indexing process, our strict Quality Assurance (QA) staff check each aperture card image prior to its release.
-Once released from the QA section, aperture cards are stored onto CD's.
-Our clients can copy the CD data on to their local network for shared access.
+Once released from the QA section, aperture cards are stored onto CDs, DVDs or USBs.
+Our clients can copy the data on to their local network for shared access.

 Free Viewing Software

-Our aperture card scanning bureau also supply our FREE Image retrieval software as a part of our aperture cards scanning service to our clients on a CD format.
+As part of our aperture card scanning services, we also supply our FREE image retrieval software to our clients on a CD format.
 Once the CD is inserted into your PC, a small search program will appear on your screen, all you need to do is simply type in the drawing number or title you require.
 Within seconds the drawing is displayed on your screen.
 If you wish, the drawing can be printed, plotted, viewed or even e-mailed.

 If you have an archive of aperture cards and would like to convert your aperture cards to electronic computer files so you can easily access them, please contact us: